henriquegogo/textual-music-tracker/README.md

 Create a music tracker using just your favorite text editor and play as a midi player.

 ## Example

+Note velocity is a 0-9 number.
+Characters like "=", "-" and "|" are just for visualization and will be ignored.

 ```
 Title: An example
 Author: Henrique